 Stranzha mountain is full of mysticism

 What we know best is the Black Sea coastline of this mountain.
 Settlements like Sinemorets, Varvara, Tsarevo and Lozenets welcome throngs of tourists in summer.
 However, few decide to take to the inner parts of the mountain.
 Those that do may come across surprising finds, such as megaliths, enshrouded by times gone by, or mysterious sanctuaries.
-Some of them have been turned into tourist attractions.
-But most are still there, waiting to be discovered by the travelers crossing dense forests and vast sun-scorched meadows.
-A steep path rambles across the mountain, past the remains of the Rusokastro Roman fortress.
-It takes us straight to the Ruskina Dupka cave.
-Back in the 5th century BC it have been a Thracian sanctuary.
-Locals talk of the miraculous properties of the spring inside.
+Some of them now serve as tourist attractions.
+Most, however, still wait for travelers to discover them, crossing dense forests and vast sun-scorched meadows.

 The recently overhauled Sveti Georgi Pobedonosets (St. George the Victor) church rises nearby.
 And there one can take time to light a candle and pray.
 In Strandja, it is so easy to forget civilization and find yourself in another dimension.
 Unsolved mysteries from the past await visitors all over this mountain.